arcus-azure/arcus.scripting/CONTRIBUTING.md

 The following set of guidelines will help you in contributing to this Arcus repository.
 The difference with other Arcus repositories is that `Arcus.Scripting` is written in PowerShell which can be an extra hurdle to take for some.

-But, no worries, if you forget something or have problems with some of these steps, we'll happy to help!
+But, no worries, if you forget something or have problems with some of these steps, we're happy to help!
 In those cases: create a PullRequest on this repository so we can talk about it.

 ## PowerShell modules
 Our PowerShell functionality is hosted as seperate modules.
 Each module contains a set of PowerShell scripts that can be accessed as regular functions.